I've always embraced technology from a young age.

 I could hear birds chirping, and the words being sung on the songs playing on my radio.

-I met my husband shortly after.
+I met my husband shortly after and had three kids.

 I've tried many jobs in life trying to figure out what I'm good at.